- Are your citizen’s rights protected?

 Health insurance in Slovakia is compulsory and everybody must be insured.
 There are exceptions to this.
 The health insurance pays for the provided health care in full amount or partially.

 If you are employed, do business, or have permanent residence in Slovakia, you must generally have the compulsory public health insurance.
-You can chose which of the three health insurance companies in Slovakia you wish to be insured by.
+Please check who is and who isn’t covered by the compulsory public health insurance.
+If you are covered, you can chose which of the three health insurance companies in Slovakia you wish to be insured by.

 The health insurance contributions are paid for by: